arthurbernierjr/http-videos/anatomy-of-http-request-response-messages/README.md

 # ![HTTP Request Response Cycle - Anatomy of HTTP Request/Response Messages](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to understand request and response messages.

 ## Anatomy of Request and Response Messages